Here you can find a list of Frequently Asked Questions on GSA in general and SAFE in particular.

 Wagener, T. & Pianosi, F. (2019), What has Global Sensitivity Analysis ever done for us?
 A systematic review to support scientific advancement and to inform policy-making in earth system modelling, Earth-Science Reviews, 149, 1-18.

 This paper could be a useful starting point if you want to get ideas on the type of questions GSA can address.

 HOW DO I SET-UP MY GSA (HOW TO CHOOSE THE GSA METHOD, SAMPLING STRATEGY, SAMPLE SIZE, ETC.)?

 A general introduction on the key choices in setting-up GSA with references for further reading is given in:

 Pianosi, F., Beven, K., Freer, J.W.
 Hall, J. Rougier, J. Stephenson, D.B., Wagener, T. (2016), Sensitivity analysis of environmental models: A systematic review with practical workflow, Environmental Modelling & Software, 79, 214-232.
 (Open Access)

-More details on the choice of sample size for EET, RSA and VBSA is discussed in:
+Specific discussion on the choice of sample size for EET, RSA and VBSA can be found in: